Bring Your Offshore Plan-B To Life In Panama March 2025

 Without a doubt, Medellín is our favourite city in Colombia.
 Often referred to as the city of eternal spring, the climate is near perfect and similar to Cali.
 With just under 3 million population, Medellín has everything you need, like some of the best hospitals in the region and diverse gastronomy.
 It also has one of the country's most well-developed public transportation systems, making it easy to live without a car.

 Medellín is often referred to as the "City of Eternal Spring" for its pleasant climate year-round.
 The city offers stunning views of the surrounding mountains and is known for its modern transportation system, making it highly accessible.
-Medellín serves as a thriving business hub with a growing economy and hosts a diverse array of restaurants, hotels, and cultural experiences, making it a favorite among expats seeking an enjoyable urban lifestyle in Colombia.
+Medellín serves as a thriving business hub with a growing economy and hosts a diverse array of restaurants, hotels, and cultural experiences, making it a favourite among expats seeking an enjoyable urban lifestyle in Colombia.

 As a popular spot for expats, getting around in Medellín is easier than in most cities since English is widely spoken, especially among professionals like doctors, lawyers, and accountants.
 While the overall cost of living is higher by Colombian standards, albeit less than Cartagena, it is considerably cheaper than any major North American city, and properties costing $1,000,000 USD up north can often be found for as little as $200,000 USD.